Yohan460/go-jamf-api/api/docs/MobileDevicePrestageV2.md

 `func (o *MobileDevicePrestageV2) HasUserSessionTimeout() bool`

 HasUserSessionTimeout returns a boolean if a field has been set.

+### GetPrestageMinimumOsTargetVersionTypeIos

+`func (o *MobileDevicePrestageV2) GetPrestageMinimumOsTargetVersionTypeIos() string`

+GetPrestageMinimumOsTargetVersionTypeIos returns the PrestageMinimumOsTargetVersionTypeIos field if non-nil, zero value otherwise.

+### GetPrestageMinimumOsTargetVersionTypeIosOk

+`func (o *MobileDevicePrestageV2) GetPrestageMinimumOsTargetVersionTypeIosOk() (*string, bool)`

+GetPrestageMinimumOsTargetVersionTypeIosOk returns a tuple with the PrestageMinimumOsTargetVersionTypeIos field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPrestageMinimumOsTargetVersionTypeIos

+`func (o *MobileDevicePrestageV2) SetPrestageMinimumOsTargetVersionTypeIos(v string)`

+SetPrestageMinimumOsTargetVersionTypeIos sets PrestageMinimumOsTargetVersionTypeIos field to given value.

+### HasPrestageMinimumOsTargetVersionTypeIos

+`func (o *MobileDevicePrestageV2) HasPrestageMinimumOsTargetVersionTypeIos() bool`

+HasPrestageMinimumOsTargetVersionTypeIos returns a boolean if a field has been set.

+### GetMinimumOsSpecificVersionIos

+`func (o *MobileDevicePrestageV2) GetMinimumOsSpecificVersionIos() string`

+GetMinimumOsSpecificVersionIos returns the MinimumOsSpecificVersionIos field if non-nil, zero value otherwise.

+### GetMinimumOsSpecificVersionIosOk

+`func (o *MobileDevicePrestageV2) GetMinimumOsSpecificVersionIosOk() (*string, bool)`

+GetMinimumOsSpecificVersionIosOk returns a tuple with the MinimumOsSpecificVersionIos field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMinimumOsSpecificVersionIos

+`func (o *MobileDevicePrestageV2) SetMinimumOsSpecificVersionIos(v string)`

+SetMinimumOsSpecificVersionIos sets MinimumOsSpecificVersionIos field to given value.

+### HasMinimumOsSpecificVersionIos

+`func (o *MobileDevicePrestageV2) HasMinimumOsSpecificVersionIos() bool`

+HasMinimumOsSpecificVersionIos returns a boolean if a field has been set.

+### GetPrestageMinimumOsTargetVersionTypeIpad

+`func (o *MobileDevicePrestageV2) GetPrestageMinimumOsTargetVersionTypeIpad() string`

+GetPrestageMinimumOsTargetVersionTypeIpad returns the PrestageMinimumOsTargetVersionTypeIpad field if non-nil, zero value otherwise.

+### GetPrestageMinimumOsTargetVersionTypeIpadOk

+`func (o *MobileDevicePrestageV2) GetPrestageMinimumOsTargetVersionTypeIpadOk() (*string, bool)`

+GetPrestageMinimumOsTargetVersionTypeIpadOk returns a tuple with the PrestageMinimumOsTargetVersionTypeIpad field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPrestageMinimumOsTargetVersionTypeIpad

+`func (o *MobileDevicePrestageV2) SetPrestageMinimumOsTargetVersionTypeIpad(v string)`

+SetPrestageMinimumOsTargetVersionTypeIpad sets PrestageMinimumOsTargetVersionTypeIpad field to given value.

+### HasPrestageMinimumOsTargetVersionTypeIpad

+`func (o *MobileDevicePrestageV2) HasPrestageMinimumOsTargetVersionTypeIpad() bool`

+HasPrestageMinimumOsTargetVersionTypeIpad returns a boolean if a field has been set.

+### GetMinimumOsSpecificVersionIpad

+`func (o *MobileDevicePrestageV2) GetMinimumOsSpecificVersionIpad() string`

+GetMinimumOsSpecificVersionIpad returns the MinimumOsSpecificVersionIpad field if non-nil, zero value otherwise.

+### GetMinimumOsSpecificVersionIpadOk

+`func (o *MobileDevicePrestageV2) GetMinimumOsSpecificVersionIpadOk() (*string, bool)`

+GetMinimumOsSpecificVersionIpadOk returns a tuple with the MinimumOsSpecificVersionIpad field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMinimumOsSpecificVersionIpad

+`func (o *MobileDevicePrestageV2) SetMinimumOsSpecificVersionIpad(v string)`

+SetMinimumOsSpecificVersionIpad sets MinimumOsSpecificVersionIpad field to given value.

+### HasMinimumOsSpecificVersionIpad

+`func (o *MobileDevicePrestageV2) HasMinimumOsSpecificVersionIpad() bool`

+HasMinimumOsSpecificVersionIpad returns a boolean if a field has been set.

+### GetRtsEnabled

+`func (o *MobileDevicePrestageV2) GetRtsEnabled() bool`

+GetRtsEnabled returns the RtsEnabled field if non-nil, zero value otherwise.

+### GetRtsEnabledOk

+`func (o *MobileDevicePrestageV2) GetRtsEnabledOk() (*bool, bool)`

+GetRtsEnabledOk returns a tuple with the RtsEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRtsEnabled

+`func (o *MobileDevicePrestageV2) SetRtsEnabled(v bool)`

+SetRtsEnabled sets RtsEnabled field to given value.

+### HasRtsEnabled

+`func (o *MobileDevicePrestageV2) HasRtsEnabled() bool`

+HasRtsEnabled returns a boolean if a field has been set.

+### GetRtsConfigProfileId

+`func (o *MobileDevicePrestageV2) GetRtsConfigProfileId() string`

+GetRtsConfigProfileId returns the RtsConfigProfileId field if non-nil, zero value otherwise.

+### GetRtsConfigProfileIdOk

+`func (o *MobileDevicePrestageV2) GetRtsConfigProfileIdOk() (*string, bool)`

+GetRtsConfigProfileIdOk returns a tuple with the RtsConfigProfileId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRtsConfigProfileId

+`func (o *MobileDevicePrestageV2) SetRtsConfigProfileId(v string)`

+SetRtsConfigProfileId sets RtsConfigProfileId field to given value.

+### HasRtsConfigProfileId

+`func (o *MobileDevicePrestageV2) HasRtsConfigProfileId() bool`

+HasRtsConfigProfileId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)